A Place for Fashion Learning

 New York, drawing world-class talent to Parsons.
-The faculty is composed of experts who have created and interpreted some of the most defining moments of fashion history.
+The faculty is composed of experts who have created and interpreted some of the defining moments of fashion history.

-Leveraging their experience and connections in fashion’s highest ranks, Fashion Marketing professors build classes around projects with industry partners.
+Applying their experience and connections in fashion’s highest ranks, Fashion Marketing professors build classes around projects with industry partners.
 Recent courses include one developed by Julia Poteat and James Mendolia to partner with Li Ning, a Beijing-based athletic sportswear firm.
 Student teams from AAS Fashion Design and Marketing will create looks for Li Ning, competing for a sponsored ten-day trip to China to meet representatives of the company.
 Italian accessories retailer Braccalini is partnering with AAS Marketing for a class in which students will create marketing plans.
 Student collaborations with peers at Columbia Business School to develop luxury goods for partners like Chanel and LVMH Perfumes and Cosmetics build on students’ prior work experiences and provide intensive group-learning experiences.
 The online study option brings New York resources to students worldwide, and funnels international perspective back to campus.

 The Parsons Fashion Marketing program is committed to reflecting real-world concerns and challenges.
-Through internships with partners like Louis Vuitton, Michael Kors, Carolina Herrara, Prada, J. Crew, The Gap, Vogue, Nylon, and the New York Times, students learn to address real-world concerns and challenges.
+Through internships with partners like Louis Vuitton, Michael Kors, Carolina Herrera, Prada, J. Crew, The Gap, Vogue, Nylon, and the New York Times, students learn to address real-world concerns and challenges.
 Competing for an internship at Worth Global Style Network, Fashion Marketing students recently photographed New York street styles and developed a fashion trend story to be featured on the trendspotting consultancy’s website.
-Ongoing initiatives like the collaborative project with CARE and
+Ongoing initiatives like a collaborative project with CARE and

 Fashion Week.
 In light of the industry’s shift away from print journalism, students can take a new course on fashion writing for digital media.
-Faculty members also invite guest lecturers and industry professionals such as Julie Gilhart, fashion director of Barneys New York, and alumni Proenza Schouler to share work-world perspectives.
+Faculty members also invite guest lecturers and industry professionals such as Julie Gilhart, fashion director of Barneys New York, and alumni Jack McCollough and Lazaro Hernandez of Proenza Schouler to share work-world perspectives.

 Career Services offers other key resources: The office hosts events such as its recent Careers in Fashion panel, which brought alums working in menswear, womenswear, footwear, and other segments of the industry to engage with AAS students.
 Career Services also connects program participants with a host of design resources.
 For example, those seeking internships or help bringing products to market can look to nonprofits like

 AAS Fashion Marketing students learn to research aspects of their field that enrich their practice and develop their critical perspectives on the industry.
 The interdisciplinary curriculum has students view fashion from social, cultural, historical, and economic perspectives, taking into consideration the industry’s global dimensions.
 Lecture series such as Rethinking Fashion bring experts to campus to speak on concerns like the role of sustainability in fashion.
 The Fabric of Cultures: Fashion, Identity, Globalization, a recent panel held at Parsons, explored fashion manufacturing’s effect on local and global economies, cultures, and identities, providing critical foundations to students’ work.